Crivella/ocr_translate/docs/source/contrib/plugins.rst

 New models and proxy model classes can be added without modifying the core codebase by creating a python package and using the following entrypoints.

+When Creating a plugin, the following example show the minimal methods that need to be redefined.
+Beside this, the plugin can also redefine any of the methods to change eg how inputs are preprocessed, but be careful with this as it might break provenance (eg. `options` are used differently).

 IMPORTANT: The model class are supposed to be proxy classes  and should ence contain

 .. code-block:: python